Marlin for Addison

 More on the Fine Details of My Position:

 Growth: In Addison the commercial sector powers much of our economy.
 86% of our property taxes are generated by commercial property owners.
 If we want economic growth to continue we must hold firm on only approving high-quality development and increase the recruitment of more companies moving to Addison.
 I believe there are times we as a Town need to take action to stimulate growth to reach a desired result.
 At present our Economic Development team led by Orlando Campos is doing wonderful work with limited resources.
-In the future I would like to see the contribution rate to the Economic Development Fund increased with the funds focused on attracting more commercial enterprises to Addison.
+Our current Economic Development Fund receives funding at a property tax rate equal to .023716.
+This equals ~$1.3 million for the 2022-2023 fiscal budget.
+This rate was created at the inception of the Economic Development Fund and has remained unchanged since 2011.
+As a past Council Member who has seen first hand the effectiveness of economic incentives to stimulate growth into our economy I would like to see the contribution rate to the Economic Development Fund increased to .025 with the funds focused on attracting more commercial enterprises to Addison.
 This will allow us to reach even greater heights faster.
 We simply need to build upon the solid foundation that already exists.

 - Underperforming Hotels: Tourism is an essential component of a healthy Addison economy and Addison hotels perform the critical role of offering available rooms to our visitors.
 Unfortunately we have a few that are underperforming and one in particular that has some very serious adverse effects that touch many aspects of our Town.
 It’s imperative that we as a Town insure each hotel's business practice matches their approved P&Z application, all are paying their correct amount of hotel occupancy taxes, properties are safe, up to code maintenance wise, and not causing an overly high amount of Police/Fire/EMS calls for service.
 City Council and the Town staff have had extensive discussions regarding "Underperforming Hotels".
 I believe that if we have a hotel operating like an apartment on a parcel of land that's zoned for hotel use that City Council take the mandatory measures to help the operator in question come back into compliance.
 We must always make sure all Addison hotels perform in a suitable fashion.
 Please utilize the links below to see the City Council discussions regarding "Underperforming Hotels".